Wuchang Uprising: Railway Protection Movement

 Meanwhile, inaction toward nationalization of railway lines in both Hunan and Hubei were criticized by the local press.
 Confidence in the Qing government among the populace continued to deteriorate in response to the escalation of the railway crisis.

-Uprising

 Prelude

 There were two revolutionary groups in the Wuhan area, the Literary Society (文學社) and the Progressive Association (共進會).
 These groups, led by Jiang Yiwu (蔣翊武) and Sun Wu (孫武) respectively, worked closely together as commander and chief of staff of the revolutionary efforts in Wuhan.
 Beginning in September, 1911, these two groups began negotiating with the Tongmenghui (同盟會) for possible collaboration in the next uprising.
 The date was originally set for 6 October, on the Mid-Autumn festival.
 The date was later postponed, due to inadequate preparations.
 On 9 October, while Sun Wu was supervising the making of explosive devices in the Russian concession in Hankou, one of the devices exploded unexpectedly, inflicting serious injuries on Sun.
 When he was hospitalized, the hospital staff discovered his identity and alerted the Qing authorities.